 Pokémon Unite tips and tricks: Complete the tutorials

-Pokémon Unite tips and tricks: Party up with your friends
+Pokémon Unite tips and tricks: Communication is key

-Nintendo Switch players will know that playing with friends on the system is sometimes harder than it should be, but it's always worth it to play with people you trust and communicate with.
-You can team up with up to five people at once in Pokémon Unite, and playing with friends is a great way to master the basics and experiment with Pokémon combinations, as well as coordinate attack and defense strategies.
+Nintendo Switch players know that playing with friends on the system is often harder than it should be, but it's worth it to play with people you can communicate with and trust.
+You can team up with up to five people at once in Pokémon Unite.
+Playing with friends is a great way to perfect the basics, experiment with Pokémon combinations, and coordinate attack and defense strategies.

 Pokémon Unite tips and tricks: Know your role

-Unlike other Pokémon games, Pokémon Unite doesn't abide by typical Pokémon rules.
-Pokémon types do not factor into combat; instead, every Pokémon is given a combat role.
-There are five roles in total:
+Unlike other Pokémon games, Pokémon Unite doesn't abide by standard Pokémon rules.
+Pokémon types do not factor into combat; instead, every Pokémon serves a combat role.
+There are five roles in total, each with different strengths and weaknesses:

-- Attacker: Have low Endurance but deal heavy ranged damage to opponents.
+- Attacker: Have low Endurance or health, but deal heavy ranged damage to opponents.
+They generally act as your primary damage-dealers in lane.

 Pokémon Unite tips and tricks: Evolutions